 On road vans are generally not designed for anything more than a very good condition gravel road.
 They will have the least amount of clearance and structural integrity, and do not take well to being driven off road.
 Failure is far more likely.

-Semi off roads are generally designed for gravel roads, and will take a bit of punishment beyond a gravel road with extra clearance and sometimes stronger chassis.
+Semi off roads are generally designed for dirt road driving, and will take a bit of punishment beyond a gravel road with extra clearance and sometimes stronger chassis.
 You are much less likely to bottom a semi off road van out, even going over curbs, or up and down roads that change in undulation in a sharp way.

-Full off road vans have a much heavier duty chassis, significantly greater clearance, articulating hitches and are designed to be towed further off the beaten track.
+Full off road vans have a much heavier duty chassis, significantly greater clearance, different tow hitch types (DO35, Haul Ace, Hitch Ezy etc), and are designed to be towed further off the beaten track.

 However, this does not mean that they are designed for taking on 4WD tracks, going on big side angles and for crossing the Simpson Desert.
 Their exact capabilities will be detailed in the warranty, and the manufacturer should be very clear about what they can, and cannot do.